 If you are familiar with a humidifier, then dehumidifiers do the exact opposite.
 As the name suggests, a dehumidifier is a tool that helps remove moisture from the air and bring it to a desirable level.

-When your room has high humidity levels, it can cause mold and bud rot on your plants.
-It can also slow down the growth of your plants very significantly.
+When your room has high humidity levels, it can cause moldings and dreaded buds to take place in the plants.
+It can also slow down the growth of your plants by half.

 While dehumidifiers have plenty of benefits when it comes to indoor growing, if you are using a hydroponic system, then they are essential.
 To help control the room's humidity levels, you need proper ventilation, so be sure to use a blower or a fan.

 The size of a dehumidifier is based on how many pints you need removed.
 All you need to is use a simple equation to find the right size.